mehdyh59/UCAMB_SocialInfluence/README.md

 Tweets_scrape.py:
 this module scrapes tweets from a particular participants or a group of participants and stores them on a local disk.
 It captures all information about a tweet, e.g. text, created_date, creator's ID, creator's screen name, whether or not it's retweeted, ... .

+UserInfo_scrape.py:
+this module scrapes profile information from a particular participants or a group of participants and stores them on a local disk.
+It can capture all information about a user profile, e.g. screen name, ID, #tweets, #re-tweets, #followers, #friends, etc. At the moment it only records #followers, #friends and #tweets and threw away the rest of info due to lack of space.
+However, with some minor changes in code, once can stor all the information available in a user's profile.
+To cope with twitter limit several authenticated users can be used at the same to time to collect the data.
+Also, parallel python library (pp) is used to speed up the scraping process.

 Libraries:

 twitter: